Getting Started

 - 📖 Learn What is VUP - Deep dive into VUP's core philosophy and features

-- 📦 Check Package Documentation - Learn how to use reusable packages
+- 📦 Check Packages Overview - Learn how to incrementally add post-bootstrap capabilities with

 - 🛠️ Configure Development Tools - Improve development efficiency and code quality